apioo/fusio/doc/development/testing.rst

 Testing
 =======

 Fusio provides a complete Test-Setup for your API endpoints.
-For the test case we use an in-memory sqlite database which contains the schema defined in the ``resources/migration`` folder.
 In the ``Fixture.php`` class it is also possible to define fixture data which is inserted for every test case.
+Please take a look at the tests of our `sample cms repository`_ to see some live test examples.

 The idea is that each endpoint has a corresponding test case class which tests the GET, POST, PUT and DELETE method of the resource.
 Internally we can send an